dnsosa/dnsosa.github.io/science.md

             <strong>Daniel N. Sosa</strong> and Russ B. Altman, "<a href='https://pubmed.ncbi.nlm.nih.gov/35817308/'>Contexts and Contradictions: A Roadmap for Computational Drug Repurposing with Knowledge Inference</a>."
 Briefings in Bioinformatics, 2022.
         </p>
         <p>
-            Creating knowledge representations from massive bodies of text to drive innovation (e.g. using scientific literature to drive drug discovery) is tricky.
-When the knowledge source is science itself, the problem is doubly tricky as science is highly dynamic and knowledge is very contextual.
+            Creating knowledge graphs from massive bodies of text is tricky, and biomedical science is a particular challenging domain because knowledge is dynamic and highly contextual.
         </p>
     </div>
 </div>